 Being friendly and never bearing a grudge is the secret to a long and successful marriage, according to one happy couple.

-Mavis and Robert Cowling were married 60 years ago on Thursday, after meeting as teenagers in Chorley.
+Mavis and Robert Cowling were married 60 years ago today, after meeting as teenagers in Chorley.

 The pair was surprised with a diamond wedding anniversary party this week at the day centre Robert visits, which Mavis described as “wonderful”.